Why this blog?

 I am constantly trying to impress white people...

 Let me explain.
 My college auditions.
 My summer stock auditions.
 The majority of my instructors and peers at NYU.
 My ex-manager.
 My ex-agents.
 My current agents.
 My current manager.
 My audiences, particularly regional theater audiences.
 The people behind the table at my auditions as a professional actor.
 My writing teacher.
 My writing classmates.
 The vast majority of them are white.
 Now I'm not making this point to make white people feel BAD.
-I just want to give you a better sense of how a queer, AAPI artist has felt his entire career.
+I just want to give you a better sense of how a queer, API artist has felt his entire career.
 Most of the gatekeepers I have come into contact with have been white and that has fucked with my psyche.
 I have been programmed to feel as though I NEED to impress white people in order to excel in this business.

 If you're a white person reading this, just imagine how it would feel if all your job interviews, training and peer reviews consisted of mostly Asian people watching you, asking you questions, coaching you, telling you how to do your job, etc. And imagine that continued for twenty years or so.
 That'd feel kinda weird to you, wouldn't it?

-I did a show called VIETGONE in 2021 and it was significant because it was the very first time I was in a show with an entirely AAPI cast.
+I did a show called VIETGONE in 2021 and it was significant because it was the very first time I was in a play (non-musical) with an entirely API cast.
 The majority of our audiences were white.
 I remember feeling small and apologetic during our first preview.
 Why?
 Cuz the little white supremacy seed that was planted in my head from years ago continues to be watered whenever I'm reminded that white people saturate this industry, onstage and in regional houses.
 Thank Jeebus I had a fierce, MENASA lady director who told me (I'm probably paraphrasing), "Don't do it for the white people.
-Do it for you and your cast."
+Do it for you and the culture."
 I needed that kind of encouragement that acknowledged my inner struggle that is rarely discussed.
 Anyhoo, after that first preview I fucking slayed that show.
 I was a rockstar and I made zero apologies for existing and taking up space on stage.

-So after almost two decades doing professional acting work, it's crazy how I am just now really stepping into my artistry and tackling the white supremacist idealogy that has been instilled in my head.
+So after almost two decades of doing professional acting work, it's crazy how I am just now really stepping into my artistry and tackling the white supremacist idealogy that has been instilled in my head.
 I have often centered the feelings of white people as a performer, but I have come to realize that to be the best artist I can be, I have to center myself.
 Give less fucks.
 I'm not trying to impress anyone anymore.
 I'm going to be an artist for me from now on.
 Yay.